jhavenz/laravel-permission-name-generator/readme.md

 ---

 ### ONLY and EXCEPT methods
-Often times, when you're defining roles, and which permissions are associated with them, you'll need to tell your app which permissions should be included/excluded from each set of 'resources' or 'settings' that you've defined in the config file.
+As briefly shown above, when you're defining roles and which permissions are associated with them, you'll need to tell your app which permissions should be included/excluded from each set of 'resources' or 'settings' that you've defined in the config file.
 For this, you can use the `only()` method or the `except()` method.
-These methods accept a comma-seperated list of 'abilities' or an array.
+These methods accept a list of abilities as a comma-seperated string or an array.

 For Example, if using the same configs as mentioned above:
 ```php